hashicorp/terraform-provider-azurerm/website/docs/d/policy_definition.markdown

 # Data Source: azurerm_policy_definition

 Use this data source to access information about a Policy Definition, both custom and built in.
-Looks at your current subscription by default.
+Retrieves Policy Definitions from your current subscription by default.

 ## Example Usage